Prince Naruhito Refuses To Comment on Internal Family Matters to the Press

 But on the other hand, this news conference of the Crown Prince in May 2004 has been the beginning of a family quarrel, carried on by public statements at news conferences, in which also the Emperor, the Empress, Prince Akishino and Princess Nori did not fail to have a share.
 And this could hardly surprise anybody, since, as soon as the topic had first been put on the agenda by the Crown Prince, journalists always have made a point of asking every family member for their opinion of the matter at every oppportunity.
 So, the issue has been kept boiling for several years, and from time to time a new ingredient is added: Emperor and Empress complaining because they rarely get to see Princess Aiko, the Emperor’s illness of last year having its cause in worries about succession, which means: worries about his undutiful son who is seemingly not as concerned about having “only” a daughter as he should be, and so on.
 And although rumours are usually the only way to get any interesting information about the imperial family as the officially released information tends to be rather dull and meaningless this also means that rumours have gone “out of control”.
 Nobody knows at present if there is in fact a dissent still existing between Emperor and Crown Prince or if this is just a story that the media have made up for entertainment.
 And whatever comment a member of the imperial family makes concerning the issue never fails to be investigated and interpreted to the last by the curious public.

 And this is only a part of the long and complicated answer to the question to why the Crown Prince at the news conference last Friday refused to make any comments on the succession issue…Japanese Royals

-Tagged Birthday, Crown Prince Naruhito, Press Conference, Succession.
+Tagged Birthday, Crown Prince Naruhito of Japan, Press Conference, Succession.